fluidjeel/traffic-light-2025/Master_prompt.md

 Prove Deeper Understanding: After your initial summary, you must answer the following questions to prove you have understood the relationship between the system's components:

-Question 1: In htf_simulator_advanced.py (the weekly simulator), if a researcher disables the use_vix_adaptive_filters by setting it to False, which specific component's behavior changes: the Scout's, the Sniper's, or both?
-Explain your reasoning by referencing the logic described in the documentation.
+Question 1: In monthly_tfl_simulator.py, if a researcher sets 'use_universal_pipeline': False in the data_pipeline_config, which specific folder paths will the script use for its data_folder_base and intraday_data_folder, and what will be the exact filename it looks for to load the intraday Nifty 200 Index data?

-Question 2: In simulator_monthly_advanced.py, explain the precise mathematical relationship between the atr_multiplier_stop and the risk_per_trade_percent when calculating position size.
-If a researcher makes the stop-loss wider by increasing atr_multiplier_stop from 1.2 to 1.8, what is the direct, calculated impact on the number of shares purchased for a given trade, assuming all other factors remain constant?
+Question 2: Explain the critical difference between using a cash_at_sod variable (defined once per day) versus the real-time self.portfolio['cash'] variable for calculating capital_to_risk inside the execute_entry function.
+Why was this change essential for the integrity of the backtest?

 Context Setting Starts
 Objective: